What is Pure?

 Which information is in Pure?

 The Medical Library aims to register all research output of which at least one of the authors is affiliated to Erasmus MC, as judged by the affiliation information on the publication.
 In other words, research output that originates from research performed at Erasmus MC is registered.
-These are approximately 4500 records each year.
-A publication by an Erasmus MC employee which was not written from an affiliation with Erasmus MC, will not be registered in Pure.
+These are approximately 5000 records each year.
 The most common research output is scientific articles, but also reviews, letters, conference papers, dissertations, editorials, books and book chapters are registered.
 We do not register conference abstracts, errata, data, awards and software.
 For each publication, we register standard bibliographic information, such as title, year, authors and DOI.
 We also register the correct departmental affiliation for each author.
-From June 2021, the full text of each publication will be stored in Pure.
-Full text could be the publisher version or the final author version (accepted manuscript).
-The Pure administrators will take care of any embargo that might apply.

 What should researchers and clinicians know about Pure?

 All your academic or professional publications in which you are affiliated with Erasmus MC will be registered in Pure by the Medical Library.
 We will search Scopus, Web of Science and PubMed for publications from Erasmus MC, and import them into Pure.
-You don’t have to take action yourself.
+You don’t have to add publications yourself.
+However, we encourage you to check your publications.
+If required, corrections and additions can be easily suggested via your Pure account.
+Just like with RePub, you can submit the author version of your publication to Pure in order to make them available in (green) Open Access.
 For some publications, for instance those from a number of Dutch journals, we might ask you for the full text of your publication or accepted manuscript, in case we can’t retrieve the full text via regular databases or publishers.
-We will do that via your department’s contact person.
-The full text of your publications is stored in Pure so that we can make them publically available according to our Open Access policy.

 Who is in charge of Pure?

-The Medical Library takes care of all registrations in Pure.
-Pure is formally managed by the EUR University Library.
+The Medical Library takes care of all validations in Pure.
+Pure is formally owned and managed by the EUR University Library.
 For questions about Pure, please contact the Medical Library at firstname.lastname@example.org.

 Questions about Pure?